To whom it may concern,

 My original code works perfectly, till I tired implementing JWT Token access to the code base, and everything broke down.
 My frontend runs on React, while the backend runs on Django.

-My intent is to utilize the Machine-to-Machine API Token authentication method, using Client Credentials Flow (https://auth0.com/docs/flows/concepts/client-credentials).
-The primary Auth0 backend setup is based from here: https://auth0.com/docs/quickstart/backend/django
+My intent is to utilize the Machine-to-Machine API Token authentication method, using Client Credentials Flow (Client Credentials Flow).
+The primary Auth0 backend setup is based from here: Auth0 Django API SDK Quickstarts: Authorization

 There will be no-user-login, and only a token authorization will be used.